 Element exclusion, therefore, operates at the DOM level.
 This means:

-Excluded elements never touch FullStory's servers.
+Excluded elements never leave your users' browsers or touch FullStory's servers.

 All excluded elements are processed locally in the user's browser.
 When changes to the DOM structure are sent to FullStory's servers, excluded elements are left out.